Arklow Lifeboat Station: History

-Arklow Lifeboat Station was reopened by the RNLI in 1857 after a series of local maritime disasters.
-An order was placed with Forrestt of Limehouse for a 30-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with sails and (10) oars, costing £158.
+In 1857, Arklow Lifeboat Station was reopened by the RNLI, after a series of local maritime disasters.
+An order was placed with Forrestt of Limehouse for a 30 ft self-righting 'pulling and sailing' (P&S) lifeboat, one with sails and (10) oars, and costing £158.
 A boathouse costing £120 was constructed with a slipway, for the boat to launch directly into the river.
-The boat was transported from London free of charge by the British and Irish Steam Packet Company, arriving in Arklow of 7 June 1857.
+The lifeboat was transported from London free of charge by the British and Irish Steam Packet Company, arriving in Arklow on 7 June 1857.

-On 26 December 1865, the Arundel Venables was launched to the aid of the vessel Tenessarian, on passage from Liverpool to Calcutta, ashore on Blackwater Bank.
-With great skill in dreadful conditions, the lifeboat rescued 34 men.
+The 36 ft Arundel Venables replaced the 1857 lifeboat in 1863.
+The boat capsized on service on 19 March 1865, fortunately with no loss of life.
+On 26 December 1865, she was launched to the aid of the vessel Tenessarian, on passage from Liverpool to Calcutta, ashore on Blackwater Bank.
+Handled with great skill in dreadful conditions, the lifeboat rescued 34 men.
 Coxswain Peter Kavanagh was awarded the RNLI Silver Medal.

-A cholera outbreak in Arklow in 1868 claimed 60 lives.
-One of the victims was Coxswain Peter Kavanagh.
-Kavanagh, who had served as coxswain since the station reopened in 1857, and left a widow and eight children.
+Just over two years later, a cholera outbreak in Arklow in 1868 claimed 60 lives.
+One of the victims was the silver medal winner, Coxswain Peter Kavanagh, who had served as coxswain since the station reopened in 1857.
+He left a widow and eight children.

-In 1912, a motor-powered lifeboat was announced for Arklow, and modifications were made to the 1873 boathouse to accommodate the new boat However, it would by 1915 before the boat arrived, John Taylor Cardwell (ON 642), a 40-foot self-righting lifeboat, with a single 40-hp engine, delivering a speed of 7½ knots.
+In 1912, a motor-powered lifeboat was announced for Arklow, and modifications were made to the 1873 boathouse to accommodate the new boat However, it would by 1915 before the boat arrived.
+The new lifeboat was the John Taylor Cardwell (ON 642), a 40 ft self-righting lifeboat, with a single 40-hp engine, delivering a speed of 7.5 kn.

 A case of rum was awarded to the crew of the Arklow lifeboat Inbhear Mor in 1956.
-The award was made by the Sugar Manufacturers Association (of Jamaica), for the "longest winter lifeboat service".
+The award was made by the Sugar Manufacturers Association (of Jamaica), "for the longest winter lifeboat service".
 The Arklow lifeboat had been on service to the MV Gansey of Castletown, Isle of Man for over 17 hours.